Dr Nicola J Cooling (f)

 MB BS MRCGP Dip Minor Surgery

-The average pay for GPs working in Moorlands Surgery in the last financial year was £111,640 before tax and National Insurance.
-This is for 1 full time GPs and 6 part time GPs who worked in the practice for more than 6 months
+The average pay for GPs working in this practice in the last full financial year was £38,109 before Tax and National insurance.
+This is for 2 full time GPs, 5 part time GPs and 2 locum GPs who worked in the practice for more than six months.

 Nurse Practitioners have extensive experience in managing and treating Minor Illness, they can assess and examine you, make a diagnosis, provide treatment and advice, including giving you a prescription if required.